dustedmtl/lastu/README.md

 ## Documentation

- - Quick guide for using the application: [USERGUIDE](docs/USERGUIDE.md)
+ - User guide for using the application: [USERGUIDE](docs/USERGUIDE.md)
  - Building databases for the application: [BUILDING](docs/BUILDING.md)
  - Packaging the application into an executable: [PACKAGING](docs/PACKAGING.md)
  - Technical information: [TECHINFO](docs/TECHINFO.md)